Kinase: History and classification

 The first protein to be recognized as catalyzing the phosphorylation of another protein using ATP was observed in 1954 by Eugene P. Kennedy at which time he described a liver enzyme that catalyzed the phosphorylation of casein.
-In 1956, Edmond H. Fischer and Edwin G. Krebs discovered that the interconversion between phosphorylase a and phosphorylase b was mediated by phosophorylation and dephosphorylation.
+In 1956, Edmond H. Fischer and Edwin G. Krebs discovered that the interconversion between phosphorylase a and phosphorylase b was mediated by phosphorylation and dephosphorylation.
 The kinase that transferred a phosphoryl group to Phosphorylase b, converting it to Phosphorylase a, was named Phosphorylase Kinase.
 Years later, the first example of a kinase cascade was identified, whereby Protein Kinase A (PKA) phosphorylates Phosphorylase Kinase.
-At the same time, it was found that PKA inhibited glycogen synthase, which was the first example of a phosphorylation event that resulted in inhibition.
+At the same time, it was found that PKA inhibits glycogen synthase, which was the first example of a phosphorylation event that resulted in inhibition.
 In 1969, Lester Reed discovered that pyruvate dehydrogenase was inactivated by phosphorylation, and this discovery was the first clue that phosphorylation might serve as a means of regulation in other metabolic pathways besides glycogen metabolism.
 In the same year, Tom Langan discovered that PKA phosphorylates histone H1, which suggested phosphorylation might regulate nonenzymatic proteins.
 The 1970s included the discovery of calmodulin-dependent protein kinases and the finding that proteins can be phosphorylated on more than one amino acid residue.
 The 1990s may be described as the "decade of protein kinase cascades".
 During this time, the MAPK/ERK pathway, the JAK kinases (a family of protein tyrosine kinases), and the PIP3-dependent kinase cascade were discovered.

 Kinases are classified into broad groups by the substrate they act upon: protein kinases, lipid kinases, carbohydrate kinases.
 Kinases can be found in a variety of species, from bacteria to mold to worms to mammals.
-More than five hundred different kinases have been identified in humans.
+More than five hundred different protein kinases have been identified in humans.
 Their diversity and their role in signaling makes them an interesting object of study.
 Various other kinases act on small molecules such as lipids, carbohydrates, amino acids, and nucleotides, either for signaling or to prime them for metabolic pathways.
 Specific kinases are often named after their substrates.
 Protein kinases often have multiple substrates, and proteins can serve as substrates for more than one specific kinase.
 For this reason protein kinases are named based on what regulates their activity (i.e. Calmodulin-dependent protein kinases).
 Sometimes they are further subdivided into categories because there are several isoenzymatic forms.
 For example, type I and type II cyclic-AMP dependent protein kinases have identical catalytic subunits but different regulatory subunits that bind cyclic AMP.